Legoless/iOS-Localization/README.md

 Manual
 ----------------
-Search for correct .deb file in Trunk directory for your device and version.
+Search for correct .deb file in Trunk directory for your device and version and copy it to device.
+Run .deb package in your package manager to install the translation.

 Cydia Releases
 ----------------